Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Run in Docker

+The `Dockerfile` describes how the container is assembled and the project is built.
+You might not deploy it this way though, unless you own the server, since deploying live containers via SASS is the most expensive way to do it.

 To run in Docker, run 2 commands: